drjingma/drjingma.github.io/index.md

 <hr/>

-[Here](/papers/) are my publication samples.
+Before coming to the Hutch, I was a postdoctoral fellow at the University of Pennsylvania mentored by [Prof. Hongzhe Li](http://statgene.med.upenn.edu/) and [Prof. T. Tony Cai](http://www-stat.wharton.upenn.edu/~tcai/) from 2015-2017.
+I received my Ph.D. degree in Statistics in 2015 from the University of Michigan, under the supervision of [Prof. George Michailidis](http://www.stat.ufl.edu/personnel/Faculty%20Listing/index.html).

 For a complete list of publications, see my [Google Scholar](http://scholar.google.com/citations?user=TClZmdkAAAAJ).
 For more details about my background, read my [CV](/assets/pdfs/team/jingma-cv.pdf).

-The best way to contact me is through [email](/team/jingma).
-You can find direction to my office [here](assets/pdfs/team/ma-office.pdf).
 <hr/>

 <div class="row">